 AS 3 Cash Flow Statements isn’t mandatory for SMEs (Small and Medium Enterprises) and non-corporate establishments mentioned in Level II and III of Appendix 1 as provided in the Applicability of Accounting Standards to Various Entities.
 However, such entities are encouraged to follow this accounting standard.

-1. An enterprise should prepare a cash flow statement and should present it for each period for which financial statements are presented.
+Every enterprise who is required to follow this standard must prepare and present a cash flow statement for every period for which its financial statements are prepared and presented.